11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

 ## 1.2: The vision for HECC-IT

-* Work-in-progress games are to be stored in a high-level intermediate scripting language, which can be edited manually by a user with ease.
+* Work-in-progress games MUST be stored in a high-level intermediate scripting language, which MUST be human editable and understandable

-* There should be a parsing utility which a user may use to convert games from this intermediate format into playable hypertext games.
+* There MUST be a parsing utility, usable to convert games from this intermediate format into playable hypertext games.

-* There should also be a GUI which allows users to edit games stored in that intermediate format, presenting it as a network of connected passages.
+* There SHOULD also be a GUI which allows users to edit games stored in that intermediate format, presenting it as a network of connected passages.

-* The games produced should be 100% clientside, playable via any modern web browser, requiring no faffing around from the author, or the player, in order to actually share/play the games produced with this tool.
+* The games produced MUST be 100% clientside, playable via any modern web browser, requiring no faffing around from the author, or the player, in order to actually share/play the games produced with this tool.

-* The tool should work on any PC, regardless of operating system.
+* The tool SHOULD work on any PC, regardless of operating system.

-* It should comply with the 'Treaty of Babel' standard for interactive fiction bibliography.
+* It SHOULD comply with the 'Treaty of Babel' standard for interactive fiction bibliography.
     * I knew that there would be nearly 0 chance of HECC-IT ever formally becoming a signatory to it, as I know that there is still very little chance of most users deciding to use HECC-IT anyway, however, I wanted to make it as simple as possible for HECC-IT to become compliant with it.